-A young soldier, Dakota, on a pass in New York City, visits the famed ‘Stage Door Canteen’, where famous stars of the theatre and films appeared and hosted a recreational center for servicemen during the war.
+A young soldier, Dakota, on a pass in New York City, visits the famed ‘Stage Door Canteen,’ where famous stars of theatre and film appeared, and hosted a recreational center for servicemen during the war.
 Dakota meets a pretty young hostess, Eileen, and they enjoy the many entertainers and a growing romance.

 Songs: The Lord’s Prayer * The Machine Gun Song

 The real ‘Stage Door Canteen’ was in the basement of the 44th Street Theatre where Gracie appeared in ‘Top-Notchers‘ in 1942.